Last updated November, 2020

 - On Software and Freedom

-- Apple's attacks on freedom, iOS vs Android etc.
+- Mobile issues and iOS vs Android etc.

 - Recommendations for every computer user (not music specific)